Can you cancel health insurance at any time?

 Cancelling at the wrong time can lead to:

-Compliance risks (for employers): Large employers (50+ FTEs) that cancel group coverage without offering an alternative like ICHRA may face penalties under the ACA’s employer mandate.
+• Employer compliance issues: Large employers (50+ FTEs) that cancel group coverage without offering an alternative like ICHRA may face penalties under the ACA’s employer mandate.

 FAQs

-Can I cancel employer health insurance anytime?
+Can I cancel my employer health insurance at any time?

 Not freely.
 You typically can’t cancel employer coverage mid-year unless you qualify for a life event (marriage, divorce, loss of coverage, etc.) or wait until your company’s Open Enrollment window.

-Can I cancel Marketplace insurance mid-year?
+Can I cancel my Marketplace health insurance mid-year?

 Yes.
 You can cancel Marketplace coverage anytime by logging into Healthcare.gov or your state exchange.
 But you may not be able to re-enroll until Open Enrollment unless you qualify for a Special Enrollment Period.